 Furthermore, when deploying an application with writer deploy, the WRITER_API_KEY environment variable is automatically configured with the API key specified during the deployment process.

-Conversation class
+Chat completion with the Conversation class

 The Conversation class manages LLM communications within a chat framework, storing the conversation history and handling the interactions.